ReiyaItatani/MotionMatchingWithCollisionAvoidance/README.md

 ## System Overview

-The movement of each agent is determined by a blend of the following forces:
+The movement of each agent within our system is influenced by a combination of dynamic forces, each contributing to the overall behavior in a unique way.
+These forces include:

-- **Goal Direction**: Directs the agent towards a target.
+- **Goal Direction**: Guides the agent towards a specific target or destination.
-- **Collision Avoidance Logic**: Utilizes Nuria HiDAC's approach to avert imminent collisions.For more details, see the [Collision Avoidance Logic](#collision-avoidance-logic) section.
+- **Collision Avoidance Logic**: Employs advanced techniques to prevent imminent collisions.
+Refer to the [Collision Avoidance Logic](#collision-avoidance-logic) section for an in-depth explanation.
-- **Unaligned Collision Avoidance**: Based on the work of Reynolds (1987), it anticipates and avoids potential collisions.
+- **Unaligned Collision Avoidance**: Inspired by Reynolds' seminal work, this force is calculated to predict and mitigate potential collisions.
+More information can be found in the [Unaligned Collision Avoidance](#unaligned-collision-avoidance) section.
-- **Force from Group**: Implements the principles outlined by Moussaid et al. (2010) to foster group dynamics.For more details, see the [Force from Group](#force-from-group) section.
+- **Force from Group**: Encourages natural group behaviors as described by Moussaid et al. The nuances of this force are detailed in the [Force from Group](#force-from-group) section.
-- **Wall Force**: Generates a repulsive force from walls, as per Nuria HiDAC's methodology.
+- **Wall Force**: Generates a deterrent force to keep agents at a safe distance from walls, following the Nuria HiDAC's established methods.

-The influence of these forces is governed by adjustable weights, allowing for nuanced control of agent behavior.
+The interplay of these forces is finely tuned through adjustable weights, providing a sophisticated level of control over the agents' movements.

 ### Collision Avoidance Logic

-- **Field of View (FOV)**: The size of the FOV adapts according to the agent's upper body animation, which is crucial for the Collision Avoidance Logic.
+- **Field of View (FOV)**: The agent's FOV is dynamically adjusted based on their upper body animation, playing a critical role in effective collision avoidance.
-- **Avoidance Direction**: Agents are programmed to avoid moving in the same direction when evading each other.
+- **Avoidance Direction**: Agents are programmed to diverge in their paths to efficiently evade each other, ensuring fluid motion within the space.

-- **Group Dynamics**: The avoidance force is proportional to the group size, calculated as `radius + 1f` for the avoidance vector.
-- **Distance-Based Scaling**: The force is dynamically adjusted based on the distance to other agents.
+### Unaligned Collision Avoidance

+- **Time to Collision**: This system continuously calculates the time until a potential collision for each agent within a Box Collider's bounds.
+- **Priority Targeting**: When multiple agents are present, the one with the shortest time to collision is prioritized.
+- **Responsive Force**: A responsive force is applied to the agent with the highest risk of collision, guiding it away from the impending impact.

+This proactive approach ensures that agents react in time to avoid collisions, maintaining smooth and uninterrupted movement throughout the environment.

 ### Force from Group

-This composite force consists of:
+Agents experience a composite force that promotes cohesive group movement, consisting of:

-- **Cohesion**: Attracts agents towards the group's center.
+- **Cohesion**: Draws agents towards the collective center of the group.
-- **Repulsion**: Creates a separating force between agents when they are too close.
+- **Repulsion**: Generates a dispersing force to maintain comfortable spacing between agents.
-- **Alignment**: Aligns the direction of agents within a group.
+- **Alignment**: Encourages agents to move in a unified direction, mirroring the group's overall orientation.

-Planned enhancements include modifying distances based on social relations.
+Future updates aim to refine these interactions further, taking into account the social relationships between agents to adjust distances accordingly.

 ## Key Features